 Families dealing with codependence and enabling issues can benefit greatly from a case manager before, during and after treatment of their loved one.

-Addiction case management benefits not only the person struggling with addiction, but also the family members who need healing.
+Addiction case management benefits not only the person struggling with addiction, but the family members who need healing as well.

 Addiction can make people irrational.
 Codependents can lose their sense of identity.
 Consequently, families need to recover from the trauma alongside the one abusing drugs.

 At Family First Intervention, our professional interventionists are case managers as well, meaning they stay in touch with families throughout the treatment and recovery process.
 Get a sense of our family case management services by clicking below.